Bankruptcy & Family Law in Australia

 Suspension of Family Law Proceedings

 Bankruptcy may halt some family law proceedings, particularly if the bankruptcy trustee gets involved.
 The bankruptcy trustee has control over the bankrupt’s assets, and family law orders involving those assets can’t be made without the trustee’s involvement.
-The trustee having been served with the proceedings, may decide that it doesn’t want to be involved.
-This decision may be made because the trustee doesn’t belive it is worthwhile and/or the creditors may not be prepared to fund the proceedings.
+The trustee may decide that he or she doesn’t want to be involved in the family law proceedings.
+This decision may be made because the trustee doesn’t believe it is worthwhile and/or the creditors may not be prepared to pay for lawyers.

 The spouse who is not bankrupt can still make a claim on the property which has vested in the trustee, but they might face delays as the bankruptcy trustee needs to assess and deal with the property.
 In some cases, the non-bankrupt spouse can claim that certain property should be excluded from the bankruptcy and transferred to the non-bankrupt spouse.